 The best time to visit Cap-Ferret is during beach weather!
 This is from June-September, when there is the least amount of rainfall and temperatures are around 24-27 °C.

 Where to stay in Cap-Ferret

-We checked into Cote Sable, a luxury boutique hotel located beside the beach and in the centre of the action.
-The hotel has chic modern décor and large outdoor patio out front where you can eat breakfast, drink, have aperitifs and people watch.
-We dropped our bags, put on our robes and sat outside on our private terrace.
-Clarins toiletries line the sink in your room from the Clarins spa located in the hotel.
+When looking for accommodation, choose a place that is close to Boulevard de la Plage.
+You will have close access to beaches, restaurants and shops.
+Don’t book a place in Arcachon by mistake that is across the water!
+It also has a boulevard with the same name.We stayed at Cote Sable, a luxury boutique hotel located beside the beach and in the centre of the action.
+The hotel has a chic modern décor and large patio out front where you can eat breakfast or have aperitifs and some drinks and people watch.
+Right we when we arrived we dropped our bags, put on our robes and sat outside on our private terrace.
+Clarins products line the sink in your bathroom from the Clarins spa located in the hotel.

 We sat on the beach for hours while drinking champagne, eating cheese, crackers, and meats.
 The sunset over the vast Atlantic was picture perfect.
 There are many old eroding and graffitied WWII Bunkers alongside the beach you can sit in front of.

 Top tip: To cool your champagne quickly, fill up a good quality plastic shopping bag with salt water from the sea.
 Then dump a bag or two of ice inside before submerging your champagne to cool.
 Dig a small pit for it in the sand to keep it upright.
 Salt lowers the freezing point of water, in effect, chilling your bubbly faster!

 4. Keep the party going at Bar Le Tchanque